 Whatever your reason—from functional to aesthetic considerations, replacement garage door panels are increasingly available in more colors, materials and styles than ever before, Depending on the material your garage door is made from, you can combine a repair job with a significant “eye appeal” upgrade AND improve your energy consumption all at the same time.

-Finding the panels for your garage door
+Finding the right panels

-Before you call a dealer, make sure you hunt down the paperwork you got when the odor was installed.
+Before you call a dealer, make sure you hunt down the paperwork you got when the door was installed.
 If you don’t have that, you’ll have to take a look at the door.
 Try to come up with the following:

 - Brand Name – your door’s manufacturer